sara-sabr/ITStrategy/TeamMandate/JaysonProposal.md

 - If ESDC allows technical debt to pile up, resources will be spent maintaining the status quo rather than improving services for Canadians

-## Strategy
+## Strategy to deliver

-- Create an agile digital direction for ESDC by making long term decisions to positively impact the greatest number of Canadians
+- Create an agile digital direction for ESDC by making long term decisions to positively impact the greatest number of Canadians through implementation of industry best practices to deliver the greatest per dollar value

 ### How

 #### Spearheading Interdepartmental Collaborative Efforts

 [Government of Canada Digital Standards](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-standards.html): Collaborate widely

+Due to the size of ESDC by leading key governmental initiatives we will greatly benefit ourselves.
+This will align us well with the collaborative goals promted by TBS, as well as assisting us in delivering world class services to Canadians by effeciently using government resources.

 ##### Example: